Disentangling Human Error from the Ground Truth in Segmentation of Medical Images: Discussion and Conclusion

-In the future, we plan to accommodate meta-information of annotators (e.g., number of years of experience), and non-image data (e.g., genetics) that may influence the pattern of the underlying segmentation label such as lesion appearance, in our framework.
-We are also interested in assessing the utility of our approach in downstream applications.
-Of particular interest is the design of active data collection schemes where the segmentation model is used to select which samples to annotate (``active learning''), and the annotator models are used to decide which experts to label them (``active labelling'') \cite{yan2010modeling}.
-Another exciting avenue of applications is education of inexperienced annotators; the estimated spatial characteristics of segmentation mistakes provide further insights into their annotation behaviours, which they may benefit from in improving their annotation quality.
+Another exciting avenue of research is the application of the annotation models in downstream tasks.
+Of particular interest is the design of active data collection schemes where the segmentation model is used to select which samples to annotate (``active learning''), and the annotator models are used to decide which experts to label them (``active labelling'')---e.g., extending Yan \etal \cite{yan2011active} from simple classification task to segmentation remains future work.
+Another exciting application is education of inexperienced annotators; the estimated spatial characteristics of segmentation mistakes provide further insights into their annotation behaviours, and as a result, potential help them improve the quality of their annotations in the next data acquisition.